 The clock may be ticking on Google, Apple, and other tech giants’ ability to impose their email apps on users as default settings.
-If EU regulators are serious about fair competition in digital markets, letting people choose their own email app should be the new default setting.
+If EU regulators are serious about fair competition in digital markets, letting people choose their own private email app should be the new default setting.

 The EU’s landmark Digital Markets Act will reach its final phase this spring when European Parliament and member states agree on a final text.
 In response to the proposals from the Commission, the Parliament voted in December to include a ban on default settings for core online services such as email, search, and browsers.
 Defaults lock consumers into Big Tech’s services and lock competitors out of offering alternatives, many of which give users greater privacy.
 In place of default settings, the Parliament suggests people should be provided a choice screen as part of the device set-up that prompts them to select which app they want from a menu of options.
 This makes choice as easy as a single click.

 But now the tough part.
 Negotiating teams from the Parliament and the EU member states must agree on the final text.
-Parliament’s lead negotiator, Andreas Schwab, has stated that choice screens are crucial.
+Parliament’s lead negotiator, Andreas Schwab, has stated that choice screens are crucial(new window).
 The next couple of weeks will determine whether the EU member states on the other side of the table, led by France’s State Secretary Cédric O, agree to make choice the new default.
 Otherwise, this essential element of choice will likely be killed thanks to pressure from Big Tech, which portrays such choices as “inconvenient”.

 What’s at stake?